jennaswa/MDAnalysis.github.io/_posts/2024-09-04-outreachy2024_adetutudeborah.md

 Currently, the initial survey results have been analyzed, and a summary has been prepared to inform the MDAnalysis communication strategy and a proposed content plan and calendar for MDAnalysis have been created.

-## What's Left to Do

-The next steps involve implementing the communications strategy based on the survey results and making adjustments to the strategy as needed.
-The survey results will guide the selection of communication channels and content types that will best engage the MDAnalysis community.
-Additionally, launching the MDAnalysis newsletter is another important part of the project.
-Beyond the internship, an ongoing effort will be needed to sustain the implementation of the communications strategy to grow MDAnalysis's user and contributor base.

 ## Links to Project Deliverables

 Here are the links to some key deliverables from the project: